fllprbt/pmt/README.md

 * Build project: on project root run `qmake src/pmt.pro && make`.

 You are done!
 For Mac run `./pmt.app/Contents/MacOS/pmt` and for Linux `./pmt`

+## Key considerations

+The current version of pitch detection has not been optimized for different environments/input contexts.
+Thus, for best results it is advised to use the app in noise-free environments with the sound producing mediums close to the input sources.